What happened to my mindfulness?

 Here’s the deal.
 Find your ‘WAY’ of dealing with the bowl of suck work and life throws your way!

-Already have a way?
+Already have a way or need help?